ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 [real-world-haskell]: http://book.realworldhaskell.org/read/io.html#io.files

-I buy the point that locks should not always be considered resources.
+There are of course cases where manual control of resoures is required.
-In specialised cases manually acquiring and releasing resources might be the best option.
+A device driver _does_ care about actual addresses, and for a thread-safe cache protected by a read-write lock manual acquire and release calls might be clearer than scope-based locking.
-There neither a garbage collector nor some form of automatic resource mangement can help.
+In the specialised cases where there is need for manual resource management, neither garbage collection nor some form of automatic resource mangement can help.

 So yes, I want a language without garbage collection.
 Because I want a language that can do _resource management_.